manami-project/manami/README.md

 ### Installation
 * Needs Java8 u66 or higher
+* Download the *.jar file of the latest [release](https://github.com/manami-project/manami/releases)
 * No installation or additional setup needed.
 Just Download the *.jar and start it by double click
     * or via console: java -jar manami.jar